History, Politics & Society Summer School

 Seminar options

 Tutor: Dr Othon Anastasakis is Senior Research Fellow and Tutor in South East European Studies at St Antony’s College, Oxford.
 He supervises post-graduate students at Oxford's Department of Politics and International Relations and at the Faculty of History.
 He teaches at the Oxford School of Global and Area Areas Studies and at the Oxford Prospects Programme.
-He is the Director of South East European Studies at Oxford (SEESOX).
+He is Director of the European Studies Centre, Oxford, and Director of South East European Studies at Oxford (SEESOX).
 He is an Adjunct Professor at Simon Fraser University in Canada, a Visiting Professor at the Prague School of Economics, and Region Head of Europe at Oxford Analytica.

 Gender, Power and Social Change: Western Perspectives from the 1950s to the Present